5 billing practices for realizing optimal cash Flow

 In order to avoid confusing your customers, do not send multiple invoices to the same customer for multiple agreements.

-Tip: Using parent/child features in ConnectWise Manage will allow multiple agreements to be bundled on a single customer invoice.
+Tip: Using parent/child features in ConnectWise PSA will allow multiple agreements to be bundled on a single customer invoice.

 3. Always protect your customers’ credit card information.